Vikings-Jaguars prediction: Healthier team has the advantage in Jacksonville

 Vikings defense vs. Jaguars offense

-With Lawrence likely out, Jones could start for Jags: Jaguars quarterback Trevor Lawrence, the first overall pick in the 2021 draft, is likely to miss the game because of a left shoulder injury he sustained in the team’s loss to the Eagles last week.
+With Lawrence likely out, Jones could start: Jaguars quarterback Trevor Lawrence, the first overall pick in the 2021 draft, is likely to miss the game because of a left shoulder injury he suffered in last week’s loss to the Eagles.
 In his place, the Jaguars would start Mac Jones, who was taken 14 picks after Lawrence in the same draft and now backs him up after his time in New England ended last season.
 Jones threw for 382 yards and two touchdowns against the Vikings in 2022, but two ineffective and turnover-prone seasons ended his time with the Patriots.
 C.J.
-Beathard, whom the Jaguars signed this week, could back up Jones.
+Beathard, whom the Jaguars signed this past week, could back up Jones.

 Thomas the latest LSU receiver to thrive: The Jaguars selected Brian Thomas Jr. with the 23rd overall pick, which they received from the Vikings in a deal that gave Minnesota the 17th pick to select Dallas Turner.
 Thomas was the second LSU receiver taken in the first round, behind Malik Nabers at No. 6 overall, and has followed Justin Jefferson, among others, in the Tigers’ long line of successful NFL receivers.
 He’s caught 35 passes for 595 yards and five touchdowns as a rookie.
 He’s big (6-foot-3, 209 pounds), fast (he ran a 4.33-second 40-yard dash at the combine) and could command attention from Stephon Gilmore if Flores decides to assign the veteran to Thomas.